 Describing skills in your CV

-How to describe employability skills, transferable skills and specialist skills in your CV.
+How good your CV is depends on how well you identify and describe your skills.
+Learn more about how you can highlight your employability skills, transferable skills and specialist skills in your CV.

 Three types of skills